 Over the 5 1/2 days of Machia Wilderness Camp, participants explore conservation and life skills.
 All programs involve interactive classroom activities combined with extensive hands-on outdoor learning.
 Courses are developed by Vermont Fish & Wildlife certified instructors and cover curriculum required for Vermont’s Hunter Education Program.
 At the conclusion of the camp, participants can take the test and receive the required safety certifications to obtain hunting licenses.

 Machia Wilderness Camp is open to youth ages 11 to 18.
-Each participant receives a T-shirt; a hot Your $100 donation helps cover the cost of meals and necessary materials.
+Each participant receives a T-shirt; a hot home made lunch and (mostly) healthy snacks.
+Your $175 camper fee helps cover the cost of meals and necessary materials.
 Scholarships are available.
-Share the Camp Flyer!

 This basic course imparts critical knowledge and ethical values with a major emphasis on safety and respect for natural resources.
 The program exposes participants to the hunting tradition and covers aspects of wildlife identification, wilderness navigation, and survival techniques.